Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

 \eln whence \bln

 \eln where $\omega$ is the frequency associated with the length $\ell$.
-The evolution of the magnetic field ${\bf B}$ is governed by Faraday's law, which requires Ohm's law. { In the limit of a fully ionized plasma, and for low frequency ($\omega\ll\nu_{in}, ~ \Omega_{i}$), long wavelength ($L \gg d_{e},d_{i}$ { allowing the Hall term to be omitted}) phenomena the Ohm's law is \bln
+The evolution of the magnetic field ${\bf B}$ is governed by Faraday's law, which requires Ohm's law. { In the limit of a fully ionized plasma, and for low frequency phenomena ($f_{0}\ll\nu_{in}, ~ \Omega_{i}$), the Ohm's law is \bln